How to avoid scams when shopping online

 And remember to always log out of websites when you’re finished shopping so that your details are not left for others to find and use.

-4 Be WiFi wary
+8 Be WiFi wary

 Don’t make card payments on free WiFi available in public places as you cannot be absolutely certain who is providing or monitoring the WiFi network.

-‘It’s okay to browse,’ says Helen, ‘but if you want to log on to a shopping site or make an online payment, wait until you’re connected to a secure Wi-Fi network, or use a 3G or 4G connection.’
+‘It’s okay to browse,’ says Helen, ‘but if you want to log on to a shopping site or make an online payment, wait until you’re connected to a secure WiFi network, or use a 3G or 4G connection.’

-5 Stop using ‘123456’ or ‘password’ as your password
+9 Stop using ‘123456’ or ‘password’ as your password

-For years, the two most popular passwords have been ‘123456’ and ‘password’.
+For years, two of the most popular passwords have been ‘123456’ and ‘password’.

-And, because people often use the same password across multiple online accounts, hackers might be able to get into all your accounts if they guess right once.
+And, because people often use the same password across multiple online accounts, hackers might be able to get into ALL your accounts if they guess right once.

-So change your password.
+So change your passwords.

 Make them longer – use a sentence or string three or four random words together.